 4. Traveling to Your Country of Origin

 Many individuals find it most helpful to travel to their country of origin even if they have not yet connected with their birth family.
-The costs associated with such travel can be a big burden.
+The costs associated with such travel can be one of the big challenges and burdens.
 Identifying at the start of the process your desired outcome can help you budget for such an expense.
 Maybe it is just important to connect via phone or Skype or through a letter.
-Deciding on when to visit in the process can be a difficult decisions based on resources, finances, and timing.
+Deciding on when to visit in the process can be a difficult decision based on resources, finances, and timing.
 You may want to wait until the search has produced credible leads before you make the journey.
 Understanding whether you plan to visit in-person at any stage of the process can help you budget airfare and accommodations abroad.

 5. Staying Positive